michael105/minilib/doc/minilib.md

                prevent optimizations.
               cast a var to void*, and calling this, leaves the compiler unknown on what he can strip.
+              The function attribute noipa means,
-              (noipa) means the compiler doesn't know, what the function itself does.
+              the compiler doesn't know, what the function itself does.
               (the function does nothing, but don't tell that gcc, please..) therefore, everything used as parameter to this function, will be calculated, defined, and so on before.